-Consumption of Poria mushroom extract and particularly triterpenoids have been shown in a study with mice subjects to decrease blood sugar levels and thus help control type 2 Diabetes.
+Consumption of Poria mushroom-based products and particularly triterpenoids have been shown in a study with mice subjects to decrease blood sugar levels and thus help control type 2 Diabetes.

-The polysaccharides contained in Poria mushroom extracts support the growth of beneficial bacterial cultures in the intestines.
+The polysaccharides contained in Poria mushroom products support the growth of beneficial bacterial cultures in the intestines.

 In Chinese medicine, Poria mushroom components are key ingredients in herbal anti-depressant agents like Banxia Houpou and Xiaoyaosan.
 Two polysaccharides, in particular, may have potential nerve regenerative and anti-depression properties.

 Traditionally, these mushrooms have also been used to treat insomnia, anxiety, seizures (epileptic and non-epileptic).

 Poria mushrooms may not be the most delicious and fragrant mushrooms.
 On the other hand, they have been used in their fresh, dried, or powdered form in various traditional Chinese dishes given to hospital patients to support their recovery.

 A very popular medicinal dish is “Ba Bao Fan”.
 This is a rice porridge that is made of several nuts, seeds, legumes and dry fruit.
 Here is the recipe:-